MicrosoftDocs/cpp-docs/docs/cpp/destructors-cpp.md

 # Destructors (C++)
 "Destructor" functions are the inverse of constructor functions.
 They are called when objects are destroyed (deallocated).
 Designate a function as a class's destructor by preceding the class name with a tilde (`~`).
 For example, the destructor for class `String` is declared: `~String()`.

  In a /clr compilation, the destructor has a special role in releasing managed and unmanaged resources.
-See [Destructors and Finalizers in Visual C++](../misc/destructors-and-finalizers-in-visual-cpp.md) for more information.
+See [Destructors and finalizers in How to: Define and consume classes and structs (C++/CLI)](../dotnet/how-to-define-and-consume-classes-and-structs-cpp-cli.md#BKMK_Destructors_and_finalizers) for more information.

  The destructor is commonly used to "clean up" when an object is no longer necessary.
 Consider the following declaration of a `String` class: